Table of Contents[Hide][Show]

 Heavy metals exposure is unavoidable, so I think it’s best to remember why we’re striving for health in the first place (and not worry too much!).
 Being educated is the first step to knowing what to do if problems arise for you or a loved one.

-For other ways to detox heavy metals and other detox supplements recommended by Wendy Myers, take a listen to her Healthy Moms podcast episode about toxic metals or see her Mineral Power Detox Program.
+For other ways to detox heavy metals and other detox supplements recommended by Wendy Myers, take a listen to her Wellness Mama podcast episode about toxic metals or see her Mineral Power Detox Program.
 I might do a hair mineral analysis just out of curiosity and I’ll be sure to share the results if I do!

 Are you concerned about heavy metals in the environment causing health problems?
 Have you ever done a heavy metals detox?
 Please share!